Isospin sum rules in charmed baryon weak decays: Isospin sum rules of charmed baryon decays

 If we define the charmed baryon sextet bases as $\langle[\mathcal{B}_{c6}]_\beta |= ( \langle\Sigma_{c}^{++}|,\,\, \langle\Sigma_{c}^{0}|,\,\, \langle\Omega_{c}^{0}|, \,\, \langle\Sigma_{c}^{+}|,\,\, \langle\Xi_{c}^{*+}|,\,\, \langle\Xi_{c}^{*0}| )$, the coefficient matrix $[I_-]_{\mathcal{B}_{c6}}$ is derived to be

 The sum of decay amplitudes generated by $I_-$ for the $\mathcal{B}_{cc}\to M_8\mathcal{B}_{c6}$ modes is

 The factor $2$ in the second term is arisen from the fact that $I_-$ acts on the first and second quarks in the charmed baryon sextet getting the same results.
-The isospin sum rules for the $\mathcal{B}_{cc}\to M_8\mathcal{B}_{c6}$ modes derived via Eq.~\eqref{rule4} are
+The only one isospin sum rule for the $\mathcal{B}_{cc}\to M_8\mathcal{B}_{c6}$ modes is shown in Appendix \ref{doubly1}.